-5De-identification
+5.6.
+De-identification

-De-identification may be implemented (see section on de-identification below) in order to minimize the potential for individuals to be identified either by geospatial information or other personal information.
-Whether de-identification is implemented will be guided by the principle of minimalism under POPIA (not bound to POPIA – reference another more stringent standard for de-identification – eg. WHO standard) which states that: Personal information may only be processed if, given the purpose for which it is processed, it is adequate, relevant and not excessive (POPIA Chapter 3: Section 10 Minimality).
-For example, for some research analysis, street address level personal information is not required and will be replaced by larger area references such as South African census areas.
+De-identification may be implemented (see the section on de-identification below) to minimise the potential for individuals to be identified by geospatial information or other personal information.
+Whether de-identification is implemented will be guided by the principle of minimalism under POPIA (not bound to POPIA – reference another more stringent standard for de-identification – eg. WHO standard), which states that Personal information may only be processed if, given the purpose for which it is processed, it is adequate, relevant and not excessive (POPIA Chapter 3: Section 10 Minimality).
+For example, for some research analyses, street address level personal information is not required and will be replaced by larger area references such as South African census areas.

 Data shared for analysis only available after “geographic jittering” not actual addresses

+Move the bottom "de-identification" to here!

-Codebook remapping and harmonisation
+Codebook remapping and harmonisation (Peter – Renaming this section)

-Reworded below

-Codebook remapping involves translating variables in order to align with a common codebook.
-Each RP and potentially also specific analyses within each RP, will develop common codebooks defining the required health, socio-economic, other environmental, and climate variables.
-Each source dataset will require a map that defines how variables are translated from source to the harmonized common dataset.
-For example, pre-term delivery might be translated from the number of days, to a categorical variable.
-Clinic names might be translated into administrative area identifiers.

-Similar to health data harmonization, climate and environmental datasets will be conformed to a common standard through a separate harmonization process.
-Environmental data (climate data, remote sensing data, socio-economic mapping data) will be homogenized to align with existing meta-data and storage standards (CF conventions and OGC standards) as documented on the Gitlab Wiki

-The result of the codebook remapping will enable multiple datasets to be combined into one harmonized dataset including relevant ancillary variables (environmental, climate etc.)

-Geocoding is the process of converting a textual address or location description into geographic coordinates (latitude and longitude) that can be used for mapping, spatial analysis, and location-based services.
-It involves the following steps.

-Location name or address standardization: This involves cleaning and formatting the location names and or addresses eg, speeling checks, removing unnecessary text, standardizing the language center / centre.

-Geocoding Lookup: Using geocoding services or API's (Google Maps Geocoding API, OpenStreetMap) to match the location name or address to specific geographic location.

-Spatial reference: associating the geocoded coordinates with the original address.

-Quality assurance (validation): Reviewing the coordinates to ensure that the coordinates accurately represent the intended location.